Notorious (Confederate Railroad album)

 Notorious is the second studio album by American country music band Confederate Railroad.
 It was released in 1994 by Atlantic Records Nashville.
 It peaked at #6 on the US country albums chart, and #13 on the Canadian country albums chart, and was certified platinum by the RIAA.
 "Summer In Dixie" became their first single to miss the top 40 in the United States.

 "I Am Just a Rebel" was previously recorded by Billy Hill on their 1989 album of the same name, and later by Billy Hill member Dennis Robbins on his 1992 album Man with a Plan and was later recorded by Joy Lynn White on her 1994 album Wild Love.
 "Redneck Romeo" was originally recorded by The Forester Sisters on 1992's I Got a Date.

+Like the band's debut album, lead vocalist Danny Shirley was the only band member to record any parts for the album.
+Shirley only performed lead vocals on the album.
+Session musicians played all the instruments on the album and performed all background vocals on the album.